-"As the days get milder and the nights cooler, people, especially the elderly, who are more susceptible to the cold, are beginning to turn on and use space heaters," Chaney said.
+"As days get milder and nights grow cooler, many Mississippians, especially the elderly, who are more susceptible to the cold, are beginning to turn on and use space heaters," Chaney said.

-"Too many fires and fire deaths are caused by faulty heating equipment or people using illadvised methods to stay warm.
-Take extreme care when choosing a heating source."
+"Too many fires and fire deaths are caused by faulty heating equipment or people using ill-advised methods to stay warm."

 He added that having a working smoke alarm in your home can cut your risk of dying in a home fire in half.
+Fire deaths (40) investigated by the State Fire Marshal's Office are up this year over last year's investigations.